Reframing how self-help tools support vulnerable users

 The Solution

-The final solution is a redesigned mobile app that adapts to when and how users seek support.
-Instead of treating all content as equally accessible at all times, the experience responds to users’ emotional state, cognitive capacity, and motivation, both in the moment and over time.
+The final outcome is a redesigned mobile experience that adapts to when and how users seek support.
+The new concept responds to users’ emotional state, cognitive capacity, and motivation, both in the moment and over time.
+By reducing cognitive load and clarifying pathways to help, the app becomes accessible precisely when users need it most.

 The result is a system that feels: